academie-de-espee/earl-marshal/rapier/deputy-krm.md

 Do the following items:

-1) Request feedback for the candidate's fitness as a potential marshal from their sponsor, and all overseeing marshals indicated in their paperwork.
+1. Request feedback for the candidate's fitness as a potential marshal from their sponsor, and all overseeing marshals indicated in their paperwork.
-2) Verify they took the appropriate classes.
+2. Verify they took the appropriate classes.
-3) Verify we have not had reports of misconduct in recent years.
+3. Verify we have not had reports of misconduct in recent years.

 If all of the above looks good, approve their request and announce their warrant approval to the marshals mailing list, atlantianrapiernet mailing list, and the academie de epsee facebook group.

-# Reviewing reports:
+# Reviewing reports

 When people submit event reports tagged with Rapier, you will receive a copy of the report via email.
 Review & respond as you see fit, though I will also review all submitted reports.
 More detail in reports is better, so feel free to ask the submitter for more detail.
 Do so by adding a comment.